 Hwange National Park

 Hwange is a large, sprawling expanse of semi-arid landscape that supports a vast diversity of wildlife, including massive herds of elephants.

 During the dry-season months between June and October, elephants converge on Hwange’s pumped waterholes from far and wide, some coming from as great a distance as Chobe National Park in neighboring Botswana.
 The result is an impressive wildlife spectacle.

-Safari enthusiasts need seldom travel further than these action-packed waterpoints to get their fill of exciting wildlife sightings.
+Safari enthusiasts seldom need to travel further than these action-packed waterpoints to get their fill of exciting wildlife sightings.